jchyjc/Data-Transformation/README.md

 # Data Transformation Project
--worked on a project that strealimes the data process of raw data and transform them into the desired format in an Excel Sheet
+-worked on a project that streamlines the data process of raw data and transform them into the desired format in an Excel Sheet

 -reduced the data processing time from 1 day to 1 hour